SACRAMENTO – The California Department of Public Health today announced the most recent statistics on COVID-19.

 The differences in health outcomes related to COVID-19 are most stark in COVID-19 deaths.
 We have nearly complete data on race and ethnicity for COVID-19 deaths, and we are seeing the following trends: Latinos, African Americans, Native Hawaiians and Pacific Islanders are dying at disproportionately higher levels.
 More males are dying from COVID-19 than females, in line with national trends.
 More information is available at COVID-19 Race and Ethnicity Data.

 Health Care Worker Infection Rates

 California is using data and science to respond to COVID-19.
 Data by county gives Californians insight into how their county is doing and provides an early indication of developing areas of concern.
-Counties on the County Monitoring List for three or more consecutive days must close indoor operations for additional activities.
+Counties on the County Monitoring List for three or more consecutive days – currently 33 counties accounting for the majority of the state’s population – must close indoor operations for additional activities.

 For more information, visit the County Data Monitoring webpage.